chrisquince/CLIMBTutorial/complete_example2016.md

 cd ..
 ```

-However, I **do not** suggest you do this now instead copy the Assembly directory from the class folders:
+However, I **do not** suggest you do this now instead copy the assembly directory from the Data folder:

 ```
-    cp -r $CONCOCT_TEST/Assembly .
+    mkdir Assembly
+    cp ~/Data/final.contigs.fa Assembly
 ```

 ##Cutting up contigs
 ----------------------------
-In order to give more weight to larger contigs and mitigate the effect of assembly errors we cut up the contigs into chunks of 10 Kb.
-The final chunk is appended to the one before it if it is < 10 Kb to prevent generating small contigs.
+In order to give more weight to larger contigs and mitigate the effect of assembly errors
+we cut up the contigs into chunks of 10 Kb.
+The final chunk is appended to the one before
+it if it is < 10 Kb to prevent generating small contigs.
 This means that no contig < 20 Kb is cut up.
 We use the script ``cut_up_fasta.py`` for this:

 Now lets cut up the contigs and index for the mapping program bwa:
 ```